 Mark Simpson fondles the pecs and thighs of James Bond’s latest ‘outing’

-When at their first meeting in Skyfall a rather forwards Raul Silva, played by a bleached-blond Javier Bardem, takes caddish advantage of James Bond’s (Daniel Craig’s) indisposition – tied as he is to a chair – running his hands over 007’s craggy face, ripped chest and powerful thighs, and flirtatiously-threateningly suggesting “Well, first time for everything, Bond…” you could feel the audience in my local cinema freeze.
+When at their first meeting in Skyfall a rather forwards Raul Silva, played by a bleached-blond Javier Bardem, takes caddish advantage of James Bond’s (Daniel Craig’s) indisposition – tied as he is to a chair – gently caressing 007’s neck and ripped chest, fondling his powerful thighs, and flirtatiously-threateningly suggesting “Well, first time for everything, Bond…” you could feel the audience in my local cinema freeze.

-And when Bond delivered the now-famous laconic retort “What makes you think it’s my first time?” you could hear the audience’s sharp intake of breath over the THX sound system.
-Wot?!
+And when Bond delivered the now-famous laconic retort “What makes you think it’s my first time?” you could hear, above the THX sound system, the audience’s sharp intake of breath: Wot?!
 James Bond a bender!?!

 Craig’s Bond proved a sensation on screen, one which finally realised the tarty promise of Sean Connery’s beefily glamorous, disturbing sexuality in 1962’s Dr No – long since forgotten in the sexless knitwear catalogue model Bonds of the 70s-90s.
 By reconnecting Bond to the metrosexy revolution in masculine aesthetics, the male desire to be desired, that the original Bond movies anticipated but which had been left to other movies to exploit, Casino delivered us Bond as a 21st Century fully-fledged, self-objectifying sex-object.
 Bond as his own Bond girl.
 Hence Craig’s Ursula Andress in Speedos moment